rshriram/istio_federation_demo/README.md

-usage: ./run_demo_from_laptop.sh
-prerequisites: kops, kubectl (1.9.x)

-The `run_demo_from_laptop.sh` script creates two Kube clusters in AWS.

-The traffic flow (with TLS):

-`cluster1(client+proxy --> istio-egressgateway)-->cluster2(istio-ingressgateway-->proxy+server)`

-cluster2's istio-ingressgateway is launched with a LoadBalancer, so that we get a publicly routable address.
-This address is then used to configure the external service in Cluster1.
+A simple demonstration of cross cluster communication with Istio using Istio gateways.
+The two Istio clusters could be in same or different region or on-prem/off-prem or could even be using different platforms (e.g., K8S, and CF).

+![Traffic flow across clusters with end-to-end mTLS][Federation-setup]

+The operator explicitly exposes one or more services in a cluster under a common DNS suffix (e.g., *.global), via the Ingress gateway.
+Access to remote clusters can be granted by adding an Istio ServiceEntry object that points to the respective remote cluster's ingress gateway for all hosts associated with the remote cluster.

+Routing rules (virtual services) are setup such that traffic from a cluster to a remote cluster always traverses through the local egress gateway.
+Funneling all egress traffic through a dedicated egress gateway simplifies policy enforcement, traffic scrubbing, etc.

-There is no DNS setup required.
-A simple CoreDNS plugin is used to resolve all hosts in the *.global domain to an invalid IP (1.1.1.1).
-Traffic from the app is trapped by the sidecar, which routes it based on the HTTP host.
+Even though custom DNS names are used here, there is no additional DNS setup required.
+Core DNS resolves all hosts in *.global to an invalid IP (e.g., 1.1.1.1), allowing traffic to exit the application and be captured by the sidecar.
+Once the traffic reaches the sidecar, routing is done through HTTP Authority headers or SNI names.

-The client in cluster1 calls http://server2.cluster.global, which gets routed from the local proxy to the local egress-gateway.
+For example, the client (curl command) in cluster1 calls http://server2.cluster.global, which gets routed from the local proxy to the local egress-gateway.
 From the egress gateway the request traverses to the remote ingress gateway in cluster2, which then forwards the request to the appropriate backend in cluster2.

-TLS setup: A separate root CA cluster issues/rotates certs of cluster local CAs.
+A separate root CA cluster issues/rotates certs of cluster local CAs.
 This allows cross cluster communication using mutual TLS, as there is a shared root of trust.
 Within a cluster, istio mTLS authentication is used to secure traffic between two endpoints.

+[Federation-setup]: Federation-setup.png "Cross cluster communication using Istio Gateways"